webarkit/jsfeatNext-examples/README.md

 ## Examples
 ### List of examples:
-You an find all the examples in the examples folder.
+You can find all the examples in the examples folder.

+- box_blur_example.html
+- equalize_hist_example.html
 - gaussian_blur_example.html
+- sobel_example.html